11th Central Committee of the Chinese Communist Party

 The 11th Central Committee of the Chinese Communist Party was in a five-year session from 1977 to 1982.
 The 10th Central Committee of the Chinese Communist Party preceded it.
 It held seven plenary sessions in the five-year period.
 It was formally succeeded by the 12th Central Committee of the Chinese Communist Party.

 It elected the 11th Politburo of the Chinese Communist Party in 1977.
 It was the first Politburo elected after Mao Zedong's death in 1976.
-This politburo was the first to discuss China's wide economic reforms, from the preceding period of high economic control.
+This politburo was the first to discuss China's reform and opening up, from the preceding period of high economic control.